-The Korea Institute is pleased to announce the Soon Young Kim Postdoctoral Fellow in Korean Studies for academic year 2019–20: Douglas Gabriel.
+The Korea Institute is pleased to announce the Soon Young Kim Postdoctoral Fellow in Korean Studies for academic year 2019–20, Dr. Douglas Gabriel.

 In addition to completing a manuscript based on his dissertation research, Douglas looks forward to continuing work on his second book, The Last Pioneers: Communist Youth Culture and Contemporaneity in North Korean Art, 1945–2011.
 In this project he explores how North Korean artists mobilized visual representations of youth in an effort to grapple with the DPRK’s precarious standing vis-à-vis the international community at historical turning points such as Soviet de-Stalinization in the 1950s, and the fall of communism in Eastern Europe in the late 1980s and early 1990s.
 The book challenges perceptions of North Korea as chronically out of time with the rest of the world.
 It argues that the seemingly anachronistic appearance of North Korea’s youth culture yields insights on the lingering political anxieties and ideologies that underpin conceptions of what it means to be contemporary.

 Douglas’s research on North and South Korean art and architecture has appeared in the Journal of Korean Studies and Hyŏndae misulsa yŏngu [Korean Journal of Contemporary Art History].